igorlapshin/hexlet-git/README.md

-'Hello, Hexlet!'
-I add some strings.
-Ok.
+I like to change files